akselsio/blog/_posts/2019-01-22-taka-quite-a-journey.md

 The fun part was looking how a GTFS Server works, implementing a Go API, bootstraping a Vue web application.
 And then you ask yourself:

 ```
-can I communicate about this now ?
+Can I communicate about this now?
-or is this too early ?
+or is this too early?

 There are so many things I could improve,
 users will be disappointed if I ship this.